KDE/keepsecret/README.md

 SPDX-FileCopyrightText: 2025 Marco Martin <mart@kde.org>
 SPDX-License-Identifier: FSFAP
 -->
-# Keep Secret
+# KeepSecret

-Keep Secret is a Password manager GUI intended to be a client for a Secret Service compatible provider.
+KeepSecret is a Password manager GUI intended to be a client for a Secret Service compatible provider.